-It can be a confusing time following a death and difficult to know what you need to do first, especially if this is the first time you are experiencing it.
+It can be a confusing time following a death and difficult to know what you need to do first, especially when you experience it for the first time..

-There are many procedures that will need to be undertaken.
-What needs to happen first will depend on the circumstances of the death and whether the person died in hospital, at home, a public place or overseas.
-This will also affect the type of documentation that you will be given.
+There can be some complex procedures to follow, depending on whether the person died in hospital, at home, a public place or overseas.
+Where the person has died will also affect the type of documentation that you are given.

-Important hospital staff, and what to do first when someone dies at hospital
+- What to do when someone dies in hospital

-What to do first when someone dies at home or in a care home
+- What to do when someone dies at home or in a care home

-What to do first when someone dies in a public place
+- What to do when someone dies in a public place

-A useful reminder of what needs to be done after someone has died
+- Step by step checklist of what to do after someone has died

 - Letting people know - how to inform family and friends